TytanGorilla/django-kubernetes-test/README.md

 Under the forwarded address is the URL for your application.

 > **Note**: If using GitHub Codespaces, ensure port `8000` is added in the Ports tab and set to **Public**.

+### Accessing the App locallly using Docker Desktop with a Kubernetes Cluster
+To access the application locally, use the URL http://localhost:30007

 ### Debugging
 Check logs if the application does not behave as expected: